tuxerator/burp/thesis/main.typ

 The test were performed on the Konstanz data set consisting of 2282 nodes and 4377 edges.
 As we can see in @fig-oracle-size the oracle size is roughly shaped like a bell which makes sense when looking at @lemma-In-Path-Property and @lemma-Not-In-Path-Property.
 When $epsilon$ is very small @lemma-Not-In-Path-Property is more easily satisfied.
-Similarly when $epsilon$ is very big @lemma-In-Path-Property is satisfied for bigger blocks.
+Similarly, when $epsilon$ is very big @lemma-In-Path-Property is satisfied for bigger blocks.
 It is important to note #cite(<Ghosh2023>, form: "prose") report much smaller sizes for a graph of this size.
-For a graph with 5000 nodes they report a oracle size of a little bit more than 100,000 compared to the 3,010,095 (see @fig-oracle-size) we found for a graph with 2248 nodes.
+For a graph with 5000 nodes they report an oracle size of a bit more than 100,000 compared to the 3,010,095 (see @fig-oracle-size) we found for a graph with 2248 nodes.

 #figure(